So I shot him back an email answering his questions and asking a few more of my own.

-You see, even on my busiest day I rarely get more than 10 voicemails.
+You see, even on even my busiest day, I rarely get more than 10 voicemails.
 I could, however, easily get a few hundred emails.
 It seems to me that emails have become a victim of their own success.
 Because they are so quick and easy to send, they are (for many) a preferred method of communication.
-But because it is so popular, your email is likely to be just one of hundreds sitting in your client’s inbox.
+But because they are so popular, your email is likely to be just one of hundreds sitting in your client’s inbox.

 By responding to me via voicemail, Darren got to the top of my stack.
 And when you’re prospecting, that’s all you’re trying to do.
 On the first dial, you aren’t trying to persuade someone to buy your stuff, or even to take a meeting.
 Your goal should be to get yourself to the top of your prospect’s to-do list.